The Relationship Between Your Spine and Organs

-This area is located between the skull and the shoulders, and is made up of 7 vertebrae (when written, they are expressed with the letter “C”, for cervical, and a number, to identify which one it is).
+This area is located between the skull and the shoulders and it’s made up of 7 vertebrae.
+When written, they are expressed with the letter “C”, for cervical, and a number, to identify which one it is.

 The cervical spine reflects the body’s energetic system.
 It is the opening to life and communication.

 - C1: This supports and balances the head.
 When it is under pressure, it creates headaches, problems expressing emotions or disorders in the nervous system.